Psychology Schools in Oklahoma

 Northwestern Oklahoma State University

-Northwestern Oklahoma State University awards the Bachelor of Science (BS) in Psychology to students who successfully complete the four-year, 124 credit program.
-Psychology majors must complete general college coursework in addition to 64 credits to fulfill major requirements.
-Core psychology courses cover general psychology, history of psychology, human life-span development, and experimental psychology.
-Students may complete courses at the Alva, Woodward, or Enid campuses with Alva being the only campus that offers all classes required for the B.S. in psychology degree.
-Psychology majors may want to join the Psychology Club, located at the Enid campus.
+Northwestern Oklahoma State University awards the Bachelor of Science (BS) in Psychology to students who successfully complete the four-year, 124-credit program.
+Psychology majors must complete general college coursework in addition to 64 liberal arts credits to fulfill major requirements.
+Core psychology courses cover general psychology, history of psychology, human lifespan development, and experimental psychology.
+Students may complete courses at the Alva, Woodward, or Enid campuses, though the Alva campus is the only campus that offers all classes required for the BS in psychology degree.
+Psychology majors may want to join the Psychology Club located on the Enid campus.

 University of Central Oklahoma